Friars bring home soccer championship hardware, clip Eagles' wings 6-1

 With a five-goal lead and the game well in hand, the Friars opened the second half with the same ferocity.

 Although the Eagles trailed 6-0, their intensity increased.
-And with Josiah Jones in goal for the Eagles, their third goaltender of the evening, his inspired play and sliding saves seemed to ignite Harvest’s offense.
+And with Josiah Jones in goal for the Eagles, their third goaltender of the evening, his inspired play and sliding saves seemed to ignite the Harvest offense.

 In the 65th minute, the Eagles' Raito Atsuta launched a free kick that drilled the crossbar.
 Nineteen minutes later, in the fourth minute of stoppage time, Matthew Hodgins scored the Eagles' lone goal.